“Achieving truly decentralized finance – power to the people – is a noble & important goal.” – Elon Musk.

 • 24/7 Availability: Unlike traditional banking systems with operating hours, DeFi platforms run continuously to execute financial transactions.

-• Reduced Intermediary Costs: You can lower transaction fees, processing times that improve your cash flow management.
+• Reduced Intermediary Costs: You can lower transaction fees, processing times which improve your cash flow management.

 How DeFi Works: Blockchain & Smart Contracts

-In DeFi, there are mainly two fundamental technologies: blockchain & smart contracts.
-They are the backbone of this ecosystem, let’s dive in:
+In DeFi, two core technologies drive the ecosystem: blockchain and smart contracts..
+They are the backbone of this ecosystem.
+Let’s dive in:

 Blockchain Technology

-Think of blockchain as a digital ledger that is distributed across thousands of computers worldwide.
-The traditional banking system controls all the records, but here the thing is different; blockchain records every transaction across multiple nodes simultaneously.
-It means no single entity can manipulate the data; you get an immutable record of every financial activity.
+Think of blockchain as a distributed digital ledger.
+Unlike the traditional banking system which centralizes records, blockchain records every transaction across multiple nodes simultaneously.
+This prevents data manipulation, providing an immutable record of every financial activity.

 What are Smart Contracts?

-Smart contracts are self-executing programs that automatically enforce agreements when predetermined conditions are met.
-Imagine you are working with a supplier, you would need invoices, payment approvals, bank processing transfers.
-However, with smart contracts, you program the payment to release automatically once goods are delivered.
+Smart contracts are programs that automatically enforce agreements when pre-defined conditions are met.
+For instance, if you are working with a supplier, instead of waiting for invoices and payment approvals, you can program the payment to release automatically once goods are delivered.

 How It Works in Practice: